 Our annual election of Fellows is the cornerstone of our work and our Fellows are central to all our work.

-In June 2013 we elected 44 new Fellows, who represent the UK’s leaders in medical research and healthcare.
+Each year we elect around 40 new Fellows, who represent the UK’s leaders in medical research and healthcare.
 FMedSci is internationally known as a mark of esteem and achievement in medical science, and is recognised by research funders, journals, and higher education institutions, as well as by policymakers, the media and the public.

 Watch: How are Fellows elected to the Academy?

-We share breakthroughs in medical science and celebrate the work of our Fellows and the researchers that we support through a range of named lectures and prizes.
+We share breakthroughs in medical science and celebrate the work of our Fellows and the researchers that we support through a range of named lectures and prizes, including: